sul-dlss/preservation_robots/README.md

 # Overview of workflow

-A copy of the workflow datastream (from the Workflow object) is at `config/workflows/sdr/preservationIngestWF`
+A copy of the workflow datastream (from the Workflow object, `druid:rv601yh2288`) is at `config/workflows/sdr/preservationIngestWF`

 There are 6 robots: